dineshvkumarv/DevOps-project/README.md

 DevOps Project: CI/CD Pipeline

-📦 Overview
+Overview
-This project demonstrates a complete CI/CD pipeline for deploying a full-stack application (frontend + backend) using Docker, Docker Compose, GitHub Actions, and Nginx as a reverse proxy.
-The application is containerized and deployed on an Ubuntu virtual machine (VM) in the cloud.
+This project demonstrates how to set up a complete CI/CD pipeline to deploy a full-stack application (frontend + backend) using Docker, Docker Compose, GitHub Actions, and Nginx as a reverse proxy.
+The entire application is containerized and deployed on an Ubuntu VM in the cloud.

-🔧 Prerequisites
+Prerequisites
-Before setting up the project, ensure you have the following:
+Before getting started, make sure you have the following:

-A GitHub account to host the repository.
+A GitHub account to host your repository.

-A Docker Hub account to store Docker images.
+A Docker Hub account to store your Docker images.

-Access to a cloud platform  to set up an Ubuntu VM.
+Access to a cloud platform (like AWS or Azure) to set up an Ubuntu VM.

-Basic knowledge of Docker , Docker Compose , Nginx , and CI/CD pipelines
+Basic knowledge of Docker, Docker Compose, Nginx, and CI/CD pipelines.

-🛠 Setup Instructions
+Setup Instructions
-1. Repository Setup
+1. Clone the Repository
-Clone this repository to your local machine: git clone https://github.com/dineshvkumarv/DevOps-project.git cd Devops-project
+Start by cloning this repository to your local machine:

+bash
+Copy
+Edit
+git clone https://github.com/dineshvkumarv/DevOps-project.git
+cd DevOps-project
-2. Push any changes to the main branch to trigger the CI/CD pipeline.
+Once cloned, you can push any changes to the main branch to trigger the CI/CD pipeline.

-Containerization & Deployment
+2. Containerization & Deployment
 Dockerfiles
-- Frontend Dockerfile : Builds the frontend application using Node.js
+Frontend Dockerfile (for building the frontend with Node.js):

+Dockerfile
+Copy
+Edit
 FROM node:18-alpine
 WORKDIR /app
 COPY package*.json ./